Matthew Hardie is the Founder of Manuko, which produces a range of delicious organic chocolate products.

 I began Manuko in a spare bedroom through an agreement to rent a friend’s commercial kitchen and with enough money to buy some ingredients.
 RMIT had asked me if I could create an organic trail mix for a social enterprise event they were holding.
 This was the starting point I needed.
-In 1 week, I developed 5 products that I thought took trail mixes to a whole new level, combining raw organic chocolate, nuts and super foods.
+In one week I developed five products that I thought took trail mixes to a whole new level, combining raw organic chocolate, nuts and superfoods.
 Now I had a product.
-So, I started knocking on doors around Melbourne, introducing store-owners to it: I had an almost 100% success rate at getting my products into the shops!
+So, I started knocking on doors around Melbourne, introducing store-owners to it: I had an almost 100 per cent success rate at getting my products into the shops!
 From there, I began to develop relationships with distributors.
 Today, Manuko is distributed to over 90 stores across Australia, with the possibility of going international this year.

 What lessons have you learned so far on your business journey?